 Choosing a credit card can be difficult.
 There are dozens of issuers and hundreds of credit cards on the market.
 Each card has its own term, conditions, rewards, and benefits, so which ones are important to consider?
 Like most products, it depends on how you are going to use it and what you can get.

 It’s important before you start your hunt for the perfect credit card that you check your credit, which can limit the credit cards you can actually get.
-If you want to see where your credit scores currently stand, the free Credit Report Card will give you two free credit scores that are updated monthly.
+If you want to see where your credit scores currently stand, the free Credit Report Card will give you two free credit scores that are updated every 14 days.

 Credit Cards for Financing Purchases